MahdiHassen/Chip8/README.md

-Rewriting a the chip8 emulator I made over the summer, hopefully with some cleaner code
+Rewriting the chip8 emulator I made over the summer